frenchfryan/01-aircraft-maintenance/README.md

 | `maintenance_logs`| Logged checks with timestamps, flight hours, cycles|
 | `forecast_data`   | Future-dated checks (calendar-based and operational)|

 > ⚠️ All data has been anonymized or simulated to protect confidentiality.
-This is a recreation of a real business use case using fake data.
+This is a recreation of a real business use case that I worked on using fake data.

 ---